JoshFerge/joshferge.com/md/pages/dev.md

 - Increase your key repeat speed.
   - In Mac, open your search (CMD-Space), and type in keyboard.
-Open the keyboard settings
+Open the keyboard settings.
   - Set "Key repeat speed" and "Delay until repeat" all the way to the right.
   - This will allow you to scroll much faster using left/right arrow, etc.

 - Use quick text shortcuts for moving around.
 These generally work in most inputs / terminals / code editors.
-  - Alt-ArrowKeys to quickly scroll across per-word
+  - Alt-ArrowKeys to quickly scroll across per-word.
-  - Ctrl-A to go the beginning of input / line
+  - Ctrl-A to go the beginning of input / line.
-  - Ctrl-E to go to the end of an input / line
+  - Ctrl-E to go to the end of an input / line.

 ## General

-- Memorize regex characters so when you see one its at least somewhat legible to you
+- Memorize regex characters so when you see one its at least somewhat legible to you.
 - Cmd-Shift-T to open a browser tab you just closed.

 ## Tools: